jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-3/index.md

           fi
 ```

-Then the Terraform code for this looks like:
+Then the Terraform code to create this document will look like this:

 ```hcl
 resource "aws_ssm_document" "reboot_with_healthcheck" {